Two 1980s Jesse James pictures

 Television got back into the act in the 1980s with The Last Days of Frank and Jesse James (NBC, 1986).
 But it was a far cry from those 60s half-hour series.
 We are now in the era of the TV movie.

 This one was directed by William A Graham, not a prolific Western director.
-He’d done a few, such as Cry for Me, Billy and Waterhole #3, as well as a few TV shows (later he would do a TV Billy the Kid) but he was solid.
+He’d done a few, such as Cry for Me, Billy and Waterhole #3, as well as a few TV shows (later he would do the Val Kilmer TV Billy the Kid based on Gore Vidal's play) but he was solid.
 It was written by William Stratton who, extraordinarily, according to IMDb hadn’t written anything Western since two pictures in 1929!
 It can’t be true, can it?
 Amazing if so.

 Anyway, it’s one of those ones where country music stars get together and strap on holsters.
 Of course the 80s was also the decade of bad hair and loud pop music (see, for example, Young Guns in 1988) so having Cash, Kristofferson and Nelson (I don’t know where Waylon Jennings was) was an improvement on that anyway.
 At least for an old fogey like me.
 Less so Willie, perhaps, but actually Johnny and Kris could act.
 Kris, of course, had been Billy for Peckinpah in the 1970s (was already a bit superannuated by then, to be honest, to be doing juvenile roles) and he was 50 by the time this one came out so he makes a slightly old Jesse.
 Still, it was supposed to be his last days and not Jesse as a kid.
 Jesse was 34 when he was shot, in fact.
 Johnny Cash was Frank and that’s OK as Frank was the older brother and is usually shown as the elder statesman figure.
 Johnny in 1986 was 54 to Frank James’s 39 in 1882.
 The story goes on with Frank (in fact the movie would have been better titled The Last Years of Frank and Jesse James) so becomes more believable from that point of view.
 Frank died in 1915 aged 72.